mariosotil/river-framework/README.md

 		</dependency>
 ```

-Both loads the last version of the core.
+Both modules load the last version of the core.

-### Features
+## Features

 So far, this framework has the following features: